Ongoing Assessment in Aged Care

 Person-Centred Care

-Practising person-centred care is a key component of the assessment process, as clients should be empowered to actively participate in future planning and decision-making.
-Clients should be provided with adequate information and opportunities to ask questions so that they can make informed decisions about the direction of their care.
-Utilising person-centred care improves client satisfaction and the quality of the services delivered (ACSQHC 2019; Better Health Channel 2015).
+Practising person-centred care is a key component of the assessment process, as older people should be empowered to actively participate in future planning and decision-making.
+Older people should be provided with adequate information and opportunities to ask questions so that they can make informed decisions about the direction of their care.
+Utilising person-centred care improves care recipient satisfaction and the quality of the services delivered (ACSQHC 2019; Better Health Channel 2015).

 Conclusion

-The ongoing assessment of clients’ needs is an essential component of care, as outlined in the Aged Care Quality Standards.
-In order to provide an appropriate level of care to all clients, it is important for care providers to work closely with clients to regularly discuss and evaluate whether the services being provided are adequate.
+The ongoing assessment of older people’s needs is an essential component of care.
+In order to provide an appropriate level of care, it is important for aged care providers to work closely with older people to regularly discuss and evaluate whether the services being provided are adequate.

 References